odoo/odoo/doc/setup/install.rst

     .. code-block:: console

         $ pip install -r requirements.txt

+	as also on FreeBSD, but first you need to install from packages:

+	.. code-block: console

+		# pkg install py27-Pillow py27-lxml py27-greenlet py27-gevent py27-psycopg2 py27-ldap2 cyrus-sasl
+		# setenv CPATH /usr/local/include/
+		# cp /usr/local/include/sasl/* /usr/local/include/
+		# pip install -r requirements.txt

+	if you the package manager removes postgresql, you need to reinstall it.

   - on Windows you need to install some of the dependencies manually, tweak the requirements.txt file, then run pip to install the remaning ones.